pantelis/aiml-common/lectures/autonomous-cars/_index.md

 ---
-title: Autonomous Cars
+title: Autonomous Agents
 ---

-# Autonomous Cars
+# Autonomous Agents

 In this section we treat examples that combine deep learning based perceptive tasks and real-world motion planning.
 If you as an aspiring data scientist wonder which application theme to specialize on, look no further than  **mission critical** industries - they are the drivers of the economy of every country.
 The **robotics / self-driving cars** domain requires the design of advanced agents that perceive the environment using noisy sensors, make decisions under uncertainty, actuate a host of electronics to execute decisions, all while communicate with humans in natural language or sense driver psychological / physiological state.
 A real world manifestation of the above architecture is shown below.